Chardonnay Grape Variety: Everlasting Love

 Most premium Chardonnay wines are based on the must from pressed whole bunches.
 The initial handling will be gentle and sensitive, ensuring the grapes reach the winery in prime condition.
 High-tech crushers give the winemaker many choices: they can elect to use crushed berries or simply remove the stems from bunches before pressing.
 The latter is the preferred option, producing clear juice that produces fine and structured whites.
 Sulfur dioxide is often added at this point to prevent oxidation and spoilage.

-Normally, the must is allowed to settle overnight, to allow the solid matter to fall to the bottom of the vat.
+Normally, the must is allowed to settle overnight to allow the solid matter to fall to the bottom of the vat.
 This may then be chilled before the juice is racked into barrels for the primary fermentation.
 Many Burgundians are keen on using wild yeast strains, although they may resort to cultured yeast if there are problems with the fermentation.

 Traditionally, barrel fermentation in Burgundy was carried out at moderately high temperatures for a relatively short period of time.
 This produces very complex and structured wines, albeit the primary fruit flavors will lay dormant for several years, emerging in bottle as the wine ages.
 However, mindful of the shifting priorities of modern consumers, certain growers are now undertaking part – or all – of the fermentation in stainless steel tanks, keeping the temperature at low levels.
 Another option is to pump the wine from the cask and pass it through a heat exchanger.
 Both approaches yield a more fruit-driven style of wine; however, they may not boast the longevity of wines fermented classically.

 Malolactic fermentation (converting malic to lactic acid) and oak maturation will now occur.
 The finest terroirs can produce wines that withstand up to 18 months in 100% new French barrique, although they do not present the critical mass.
-A balance of new and older wood generally produces harmonious integration of the oaky flavors.
+A balance of new and older wood generally produces a harmonious integration of the oaky flavors.
 Lees contact is also widely practiced in Burgundy – this involves stirring up the dead yeast cells that float to the bottom of the cask to enrich the wine.
 Growers who own vineyards in the most renowned crus will transfer the lees from a wine like Meursault Charmes to a lesser village cuvée to spread the benefits of terroir!
 After maturation in oak, the wines will be bottled.
 As a rule, Burgundians do not like filtration.
 The purity of terroir expression is what they seek above all other considerations and goals.
 In the majority of cases, they succeed.

 White Burgundy in the 21st Century

 The past few decades have witnessed a profound shakeup in producing Chardonnay wines from Burgundy.
 The rise of organic and biodynamic viticulture is encouraging lower yields and higher-quality grapes; better spray regimes and viticultural practices have led to greater terroir expression, allowing growers to communicate the respective nuances of their climats more accurately.
 Moreover, producers have responded to understandable criticism over premature oxidation with protective handling and intelligent levels of sulfur dioxide.
-The result is that top white Burgundy is riper, more complex, and built to last.
+The result is that the top white Burgundy is riper, more complex, and built to last.
 From Chablis right through to the great names of the Côte de Beaune, white Burgundy is on a roll.

 Of course, not all white Burgundy relies on the Chardonnay grape – some excellent wines are now being fashioned from Aligoté.
 Nevertheless, Chardonnay remains the driving force of every single celebrated Premier and Grand Cru from the region.
 If one side of the Burgundy equation is about embracing technological – and viticultural – progress, the other is unapologetically anchored in tradition and heritage.
 Indeed, the classification of Burgundy’s white Grand Crus has not changed since it was codified in the 19th Century.
 And while we should never say never, they are unlikely to welcome new additions in the near future.